eneisen-ibm/copilot-workshop-labs/lab_3/spaces_docs/glucotech-project-management-overview.md

-# OctoAcme Project Management Overview
+# GlucoTech Project Management Overview

 ## Purpose
-Provide a concise, shareable introduction to how OctoAcme runs projects so new teammates can quickly understand our approach, roles, and key artifacts.
+Provide a concise, shareable introduction to how GlucoTech runs projects so new teammates can quickly understand our approach, roles, and key artifacts.

 ## Scope
 Applies to all cross-functional projects that deliver product features, services, or integrations.